 What are the requirements to be part of World Milk Day?

-World Milk Day can take the shape of any event organized by anyone in the world as long as it follows the following requirements:
+World Milk Day can take the shape of any campaign organized by anyone in the world as long as it follows the following requirements:

 - Feature the dairy sector or dairy products (on the menu, on the program).

-- Dairy has to be on the menu or be featured in your event/creation (any type of dairy product, any type of meal, any type of cuisine, any type of catering)
+- Dairy has to be on the menu or be featured in your campaign (any type of dairy product, any type of meal, any type of cuisine, any type of catering).

-- Share information about the event/happening/creation with the World Milk Day campaign: livestream video, recorded film, photos by using #WorldMilkDay in your posts or emailing us directly with the material.
+- Share information about the campaign with the World Milk Day community: Livestream video, recorded film, and photos by using #WorldMilkDay in your posts or emailing us directly with the material.

-How can I share my World Milk Day event with the rest of the world?
+How can I share my World Milk Day campaign with the rest of the world?

-We want World Milk Day to be known around the world and for people to see the creativity of World Milk Day organizers by having access to live and recorded images of all the events taking place around the world.
-World Milk Day will build in particular on social media to make sure that all events are shared widely and sometimes live or with little delay.
+We want World Milk Day to be known around the world and for people to see the creativity of World Milk Day organizers by having access to live and recorded images of all the campaigns taking place around the world.
+World Milk Day will build in particular on social media to make sure that all campaigns are shared widely and sometimes live or with little delay.

-When designing your event, you should consider the following options:
+When designing your campaign, you should consider the following options:

-- Capturing images of your event: any visual material that can be shared in social media will be of great use.
-Take pictures, post them on social media with #WorldMilkDay & #EnjoyDairy and email them to us after the event
+- Capturing images of your campaign: any visual material that can be shared on social media will be useful.
+Take pictures, post them on social media with #WorldMilkDay & #EnjoyDairy or email them to us.

-- Writing about your event: you can write a blog post before and after the event explaining why you are involved in celebrating World Milk Day.
+- Writing about your campaign: you can write a blog post before and after the campaign explaining why you are involved in celebrating World Milk Day.

-- Recording parts of my event: any type of video content (edited and non-edited) showing what your event looks like can be sent to us to be uploaded on social media platforms to be shared with us (#WorldMilkDay & #EnjoyDairy on Facebook, YouTube, Instagram, Twitter)
+- Recording parts of my campaign: any type of video content (edited and non-edited) showing what your campaign looks like can be sent to us to be uploaded on social media platforms (#WorldMilkDay & #EnjoyDairy on Facebook, YouTube, Instagram, Twitter).

 It is very important that you take into consideration any Intellectual Property Rights: